Zimbra/zm-genesis/README.md

    * rvm --default use 2.0.0

 2. Install basic linux packages man, psutil, tzdata, psmisc, ruby-dev, gcc.
-3. SNMP package since they scan admin mailbox for certain notification mails.
-4. Tests expect default timezone to be PDT.
+3. Tests expect default timezone to be PDT.
 There are lot of IMAP tests which has the expected results mentioned in PDT format.
 So configure default time zone using "dpkg-reconfigure tzdata"
-5. Disable setting in /root/.profile which prevents users on the machine writing to your current terminal device by commenting line msg n.
+4. Disable setting in /root/.profile which prevents users on the machine writing to your current terminal device by commenting line msg n.
-6. ZCS installation needs to have a default domain which is same has hostname.
+5. ZCS installation needs to have a default domain which is same has hostname.
 This is because lot of tests are using zmhostname command to configure domains for test accounts.
 This will be fixed soon to
-7. Admin password needs to be 'test123'.
+6. Admin password needs to be 'test123'.
-8. Create symlink as ln -s /usr/bin/env /bin/env
+7. Create symlink as ln -s /usr/bin/env /bin/env